varjas/siprefix/README.md

 Inclusion of units in some cases will lead to errors due to overlap with SI prefixes.
 For instance, including the 'meter' abbreviation 'm' as input will cause incorrect scaling/expansion due to treating the unit as the 'milli' prefix.

-If units are required, they should be removed from the input value and appended after scaling.
+If units are required, they can be removed from the input value and appended after scaling/expansion.

 ## Resources
 - [SIPrefix GitLab](https://gitlab.com/varjas/siprefix)